 Brewer's favourite number one.
 The mark of new beginnings.

 We were notified of a brand new hop coming from down-under: Eclipse.

 Crikey, she sounded nice!
 Apparently she will go towards peachy and orange aroma.

-We shall showcase this hop in a New England IPA, with the addition of Citra Cryo and galaxy to intensify the aroma.
-The double dry-hop should allow the Verdant IPA to take the hops and transform them into an even bolder bouquet.
+We will showcase this hop in a New England IPA, with the addition of Citra Cryo and Galaxy to intensify the aroma.
+The double dry-hop will make the Verdant IPA yeast take the hops and transform them into an even bolder bouquet.

 Want to know what the next Brewer's favourite is?
 We can use your help naming our newest favourite.
 Think you have the wits to produce the next beer name?
 Join our naming crew!